Dominicgrossi/Dominicgrossi.github.io/index.md

 **Excel Macro**

 [The Macro](https://github.com/Dominicgrossi/Allstate-Interview-Portfolio/tree/master/Mock%20Call%20Center%20DB) serves as a workbook for a simulated call-center environment.
 The macro within the workbook generates simulated call center data.
 The sheets in the workbook were created for the SQL demonstration.
-They were intended to have separate foreign keys so that they could be joined within OracleSQL Developer

 **Oracle Database and SQL**